swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

 {: .bash}

 ### Windows Users
-To start the JupyterLab server you will need to access the command line through the Command Prompt.
-Use the shortcut keys <kbd>Windows Logo Key</kbd> + <kbd>R</kbd> to launch the Run window, then type in `cmd` and press Enter.
+To start the JupyterLab server you will need to access the open Anaconda Prompt.

+Press <kbd>Windows Logo Key</kbd> and search for `Anaconda Prompt`, click the result or press enter.

-After you have launched the Command Prompt, type the command:
+After you have launched the Anaconda Prompt, type the command:

 ~~~
 $ jupyter lab